-The entries to CSUMB announce the arrival onto the Campus.
-They should be visible and attractive, projecting the Campus identity to visitors.
-The arrival sequence onto Campus should be appealing and marked clearly for ease of wayfinding and should promote the sense of arrival on Campus.
+The entries to CSUMB announce the arrival onto the campus.
+They should be visible and attractive, projecting the campus identity to visitors.
+The arrival sequence onto campus should be appealing and marked clearly for ease of wayfinding and should promote the sense of arrival on campus.

-- Provide monument signage and special landscaping that evokes the CSUMB identity to mark entries. - Design entrances to be legible from a distance and to contribute to the high-quality public face and distinct identity of the Campus.
-For example, the windrow vocabulary employed at the Main Quad could be repeated at the gateways to signal arrival on Campus.
-A distinct tree type should be used for the entry/gateway windrows with a repeated palette of paving, site walls and signage to allow variable but recognizable vocabulary at each Campus entry. - Provide clearly marked wayfinding signage guiding visitors to parking facilities at the Alumni & Visitors Center, as well as to the Athletics & Recreation District and other major Campus destinations. - Create an attractive arrival sequence using landscape and streetscape improvements.
+- Locate entries as noted in Figure 10.1. - Provide monument signage and special landscaping that evokes the CSUMB identity to mark entries. - Design entrances to be legible from a distance and to contribute to the high-quality public face and distinct identity of the campus.
+For example, the windrow vocabulary employed at the Main Quad could be repeated at the gateways to signal arrival on campus.
+A distinct tree type should be used for the entry/gateway windrows with a repeated palette of paving, site walls and signage to allow variable but recognizable vocabulary at each campus entry. - Provide clearly marked wayfinding signage guiding visitors to parking facilities at the Alumni & Visitors Center, as well as to the Athletics District and other major campus destinations. - Create an attractive arrival sequence using landscape and streetscape improvements.